 The article solely concentrates on tips you should follow while writing your dissertation title and what are the must-haves of your title.

 If you are a beginner it’s a way better to understand the general scheme of a dissertation.
 You can seek help from the article are you up to writing a dissertation?
 Because a good title is the reflection of the whole dissertation.

-Students often regard dissertation title as the mind-consuming facet of the whole dissertation.
+Students often regard dissertation titles as the mind-consuming facet of the whole dissertation.
 You have already spent a year or more on your research so when you come at this point patiently select an apt title that should do “justice” to your hard work.
-Unfortunately, still in the 21st century there lies cognitive biasing toward the idiom “a book is judged by its cover”.
+Unfortunately, still, in the 21st century, there lies cognitive biasing toward the idiom “a book is judged by its cover”.
 Your title is just like a product label.
 So the safe play would be some brain-storming over the title.